NREL/ATHENA-sumo/Sumo/README.md

 ```linux
 conda activate athena
 ```
-5. It should something like this now in your terminal:
+5. It should look something like this in your terminal:
 ```linux
 (athena) jseverin-33734s:ATHENA-siem-sumo jseverin$
 ```